 Hiking Mt Kosciuszko in winter

-As we were taking some group photos on the penultimate ridge before the Kosciuszko summit, we spied a few others hiking along the top of the Kosciuszko ridge – and they actually triggered an avalanche, with huge boulders of ice breaking off the cornice and rolling down the ridge.
+As we were taking some group photos on the penultimate ridge before the Kosciuszko summit, we spotted another group hiking along the Kosciuszko ridge – and they actually triggered an avalanche, sending huge boulders of ice breaking off the cornice and tumbling down the ridge.
 The main thing I remember about it was the incredible noise, a deep rumbling almost like a couple of fighter planes were making a low pass somewhere in the near distance.
 Watching and listening to it, it was pretty clear that to be caught in one of those would almost certainly be fatal, and in fact we couldn’t tell at first if any of the figures we’d seen on the ridge had fallen.
-But they continued on their way, having heard it but not been able to see it from their position (in the bar that evening it turned out that we knew one of them – a local photographer who was out there to shoot some backcountry skiing – and he told us how it had sounded from where they were i.e. they shat their pants and ran for it!)
+But they continued on their way, having heard it but not been able to see it from their position (in the bar that evening it turned out that we knew one of them – a local photographer who was out there to shoot some backcountry skiing – and he told us how it’d sounded from where they were i.e. they shat their pants and ran for it!)

 Have you been to Mt Kosciuszko?
 How was it?
 Any questions?
 Leave a comment below!